remclay/remclay.github.io/_posts/2018-06-20-passing_data_up_and_down_the_react_component_hierarchy.markdown

 ---
 layout: post
 title:      "Passing data up and down the React component hierarchy"
-date:       2018-06-20 04:21:43 +0000
+date:       2018-06-20 00:21:44 -0400
 permalink:  passing_data_up_and_down_the_react_component_hierarchy
 ---

 Generally speaking, the fewer components in your React app that maintain state, the better.
-So such, understanding how to pass data between the components that do maintain state and those that don’t is essential to building an efficient, reliable React app.
+As such, understanding how to pass data between the components that do maintain state and those that don’t is essential to building an efficient, reliable React app.

 React has *“top-down”* data flow (aka “unidirectional” data flow, one-way data flow, one-way binding).
 Among other things, this improves performance, makes debugging easier, and keeps everything modular.
 However, we often need data flow in the *“bottom-up”* direction.
 The flow of data from child to parent in React is explicit.
 Implementing it requires a few extra lines of code, but is relatively straightforward once you understand how components can pass data to one another.